3 Words: Critical reception

 3 Words received generally favourable reviews from contemporary pop music critics, earning a rating of 62 out of 100 on Metacritic based on 6 reviews.
 The Guardian gave the album three stars out of five but felt it was "ultimately too tentative and slight to be more than a footnote in Cheryl's unstoppable celebrity story".
 Tom Ewing argues, "Parts of this album never pass beyond conservative pleasantries.
 But the shift in sound was still necessary."
-The review further described 3 Words as "a low-key, shadowy kind of pop record, whose best songs rarely take immediate hold."
-Kim Dawson of Daily Star felt the album was "another victory" for Cheryl, arguing that "the simple 90s R&B/pop collection has the same charm as her huge Geordie smile."
+The review further described 3 Words as "a low-key, shadowy kind of pop record, whose best songs rarely take immediate hold".
 Gay magazine Attitude agreed, stating that although guarded "introduces us to Cheryl as an individual – the girl behind the gloss.
 Very hip, very now, and ultimately very Cheryl."
 Irish fortnightly Hot Press said "the People's Princess pleases with Her catchy generic pop".
 BBC Music gave the album a mixed review, but noted it "does exceed pessimistic predictions".

 The album was criticised in comparison to Cole's work with Girls Aloud.
 Digital Spy said the album was "not a bad record, but nor is it a modern pop classic to rival the best Girls Aloud albums [...] it's a collection of cool, contemporary pop-R&B tunes that takes a few plays to reveal its charms."
 The Daily Telegraph described the album as a "selection of sexy but underwhelming R'n'B pop", noting that there was "not a hint of the bubbly personality that has won over X Factor viewers" or "the electro-guitar fusion that put Girls Aloud on top".
 Financial Times also called it a "dismayingly boring solo album, [...] swapping Girls Aloud's sparkly pop for thin R&B-flavoured songs with dreary beats and characterless singing."
 Pete Paphides of The Times agreed that Cheryl's personality is "absent from mid-paced fillers" and exclaimed that "even when 3 Words gives you something to admire, the emotional temperature rarely nudges above frosty."
 The Independent further stated the album was "utterly bereft of imagination and risk, with tried and tested R&B producers [...] doing what they do as dispassionately as possible."
 Pierre Oitmann of Dutch news site Nu.nl pointed out "the album is mostly being characterised by strong A&R management; i.e. thoroughly sought together songs and consistent production values", before concluding "Cheryl's role is reduced almost entirely to 'hot chick' on the cover."